lsolanoy/Ticketing-System/README.md

 <h1>Ticketing System</h1>
 A ticketing system is a software platform designed to manage and track service requests using records called tickets.
 These requests can include changes, incidents or problems that users are experiencing.
-Thay allow IT teams to resolve issues in a strcutured format by avoiding duplication, tracking ownership and sorting by serverity.
+They allow IT teams to resolve issues in a strcutured format by avoiding duplication, tracking ownership and sorting by serverity.
 The most common ticketing systems seen today are toolslike ServiceNow, Jira or Zendesk.
 <h2>Description</h2>
 In this lab, we will be simulating a real-world IT support environment using Spiceworks Help Desk.
 The goal is to configure, customize, and operate a functional ticketing system that mirrors enterprise-level workflows.
 The lab emphasizes hands-on experience with user management, ticket lifecycle stages, and service request handling.
 <br />